What is UVC Light Disinfection?

 One of a healthcare facility’s most useful weapons against harmful pathogens is its Infection Prevention team leaders.
 While every healthcare team member is responsible for patient safety, effective IP leaders help increase awareness and set the tone for a culture of Infection Prevention.

 UVC disinfection is a powerful tool for any industry that needs to keep people safe.
-Whether it’s a hospital, long-term care facility, dentist office, outpatient surgical center, or military healthcare site, deploying UVC technology can make a difference in preventing infection and disease.
+Whether it’s a hospital, long-term care facility, dentist office, operating/procedure rooms, or military healthcare site, deploying UVC technology can make a difference in preventing infection and disease.

 To increase their chances of winning the infection prevention battle, healthcare professionals must stay on top of the leading technology and techniques available to combat dangerous pathogens and deadly infections.

 The Steriliz team can help you determine the right IP solution for and work with you through every step of the process.
 Get a Quote.